When working with a book author, would you publish their book without an editor and a designer?

 - live captions at events,

-We can also work with you if you have already been using live captioners, interpreters, and other access providers at your events.
+We can also work with you even if you have already been using captioners, interpreters, and other access providers for your media and events.
 That way we can help you improve the user experience of reading captions and event attendance in general.

 It’s important to ensure that deaf and hard of hearing people can easily understand aural information and don’t get frustrated.
 Our deaf consultant can work with you on site or remotely.